ferizoozoo/echo-tcp-server-in-go/README.md

-# simple-tcp-server-in-go
+# echo-tcp-server-in-go
-A simple tcp server written in go
+An echo tcp server written in go